ZewoGraveyard/Docs/Xcode.md

 ![New Project](https://raw.githubusercontent.com/Zewo/Docs/master/Images/SwiftCommandLineApplicationAlcatraz.png)

 ##### Configuring Xcode toolchain
 You can use any version of Xcode, but you need to launch it with the correct toolchain.
+Right now it's `swift-DEVELOPMENT-SNAPSHOT-2016-02-08-a`.

-In Xcode 7.3 beta, you can easily switch between toolchains with `Preferences > Components > Toolchains`.
+In Xcode 7.3, you can easily switch between toolchains with `Preferences > Components > Toolchains`.

 If you're using Xcode 7.2, you have to launch Xcode from the command line.
 ```sh